paritytech/polkadot/roadmap/implementors-guide/src/runtime/inclusion.md

   1. check that each candidate corresponds to a scheduled core and that they are ordered in the same order the cores appear in assignments in `scheduled`.
   1. check that `scheduled` is sorted ascending by `CoreIndex`, without duplicates.
   1. check that there is no candidate pending availability for any scheduled `ParaId`.
+  1. If the core assignment includes a specific collator, ensure the backed candidate is issued by that collator.
   1. Ensure that any code upgrade scheduled by the candidate does not happen within `config.validation_upgrade_frequency` of the currently scheduled upgrade, if any, comparing against the value of `Paras::FutureCodeUpgrades` for the given para ID.
   1. check the backing of the candidate using the signatures and the bitfields, comparing against the validators assigned to the groups, fetched with the `group_validators` lookup.
   1. create an entry in the `PendingAvailability` map for each backed candidate with a blank `availability_votes` bitfield.